I am an interview practice coach, who wants to be helpful to you, should you decide to work with me.

 Q. Is the coach a generalist or specializing in some aspects of career coaching?

 A. 90%+ of clients have sought me out for my interview preparation and practice experience.
-The balance of clients are interested in general career coaching, LinkedIn advice, résumé preparation, or even long-term mentorship.
+The balance of clients are interested in guidance and practicing salary negotiations, general career coaching, LinkedIn advice, résumé preparation, or even long-term mentorship.

-Q. Can you tell me more about the free consultation
+Q. Can you tell me more about the free inquiry chat

-A. The free consultation is an opportunity for us to get acquainted.
+A. The free inquiry chat is an opportunity for us to get acquainted.
 I want to learn about you and your special circumstances and at the same time to give you an opportunity to ask me questions.
 This is not an opportunity to solicit your business.
-If you are interested, we can pencil you into my calendar and I will provide you the details about how you can make payment.